eleanorfrajka/AMOCatlas/.github/CONTRIBUTING.md

-# Contributing to `amocarray`
+# Contributing to `amocatlas`

-Thank you for your interest in contributing to `amocarray`! 🎉
+Thank you for your interest in contributing to `amocatlas`! 🎉

 We welcome contributions of all kinds — from improving documentation, to adding new readers, tests, and features.